LexRiver/dome/README.md

 # AnimatedTable

-Component `AnimatedTable` can be used to display html table where items couled be dynamically changed.
+Component `AnimatedTable` can be used to display html table where items could be dynamically changed.

 ```tsx
 interface Attrs{